plotly/academy/_react/2-first-app.md

 ## Setup

+### Prerequisites

+#### Node

+Node.js is a JavaScript runtime for your terminal.
+Don't worry too much about it, but it's used by some tools we'll be using to build our application.
+If you don't have it installed already (check by running `node -v` in your terminal, which should print a version number) head over to <a target="_blank" href="https://nodejs.org">nodejs.org</a>, follow the instructions there to install the latest version (v6 at the time of this writing) and you're good to go!

+### `create-react-app`

 Facebook recently open sourced a neat little tool called <a target="_blank" href="https://github.com/facebookincubator/create-react-app"><code>create-react-app</code></a> that allows us to very easily get started with our React app!
 It includes all the necessary build tools and transpilation steps to just get stuff done.

 Let's install it with `npm`: